-There’s a lot of pressure on inbound marketers today to churn out great content as part of their marketing strategy -- so much so that 18% of marketers confirmed that developing quality content was their top priority this year.
-If you’re part of that 18%, know that being a successful content creator starts with the habits you form, as they'll set you up to produce some seriously valuable content for your target audience.
+There's a lot of pressure on content creators -- and every inbound marketer, for that matter -- to churn out great content as part of their marketing strategy.
+Just know that being a successful content creator starts with the habits you form, as they'll set you up to produce some seriously valuable content for your target audience.

 Originally published Sep 9, 2019 2:00:00 PM, updated September 09 2019